MAMBO-Habitat/.github/profile/README.md

-# MAMBO (Modern Approaches to the Monitoring of Biodiversity)
+# A toolbox to map shrub cover and biomass from drone data

-_Develop consistent and standardised habitat condition metrics using state of the art drone imagery or airborne LiDAR and integrating the data into a deep learning framework._
+_Develop consistent and standardised habitat condition metrics using state of the art drone imagery or airborne LiDAR and integrating the data into a deep learning framework.
+Funded by MAMBO (Modern Approaches to the Monitoring of Biodiversity), an EU Horizon project_

 The toolbox contains open-source software and notes that enable you to map individual shrub crowns from drone imagery using a deep learning model.
 It also provides you with an allometric model that estimates individual shrub biomass from shrub crown diameter and height.
 Both deep learning and allometry model are at development stage.

-* The software called attn-unet-shrub-id maps individual shrub crowns using 2-dimensional drone image mosaics as input.
+* The software package [attn-unet-shrub-id](https://github.com/MAMBO-Habitat/attn-unet-shrub-id) maps individual shrub crowns using 2-dimensional drone image mosaics as input.
 It contains a deep learning model (U-NET) that was trained using labelled images collected from drone imagery of a rewilding site in the UK, managed by the Wildlife Trust (Strawberry Hill farm, Bedfordshire).
-* Related to the U-NET model is the software called shrub-prepro is a Python package and CLI for pre-processing geospatial data to support the generation of labelled images:
+* Related to the U-NET model is the software called [shrub-prepro](https://github.com/MAMBO-Habitat/shrub-prepro) is a Python package and CLI for pre-processing geospatial data to support the generation of labelled images:
 * Creating binary masks from shapefiles.
 * Generating rotated versions of processed images (to increase number of labelled images).
 * Combining RGB imagery with DSM data into processed samples.